-Within the European Cohesion policy 2014 – 2020, Polish municipalities will receive around PLN 25 billion (nearly EUR 6 billion) structural support for their revitalization effort through 5 national and 16 regional programs.
+Under the European Cohesion Policy, Polish municipalities will receive around PLN 25 billion (almost six billion euros) in structural support for revitalising national and regional programmes between 2014 and 2020.
 Those investments – due to their scale and complexity – create a unique opportunity to enhance the energy and the resource efficiency of Polish cities and deliver a substantial reduction in the emissions of greenhouse gases and other air pollutants in Poland.

 Although sustainable development, incl. energy- and resource efficiency, is defined by the Partnership Agreement signed between Poland and the European Commission as horizontal criteria for every investment conducted under the current structural funding (2014-2020), so far, revitalization projects have mainly followed a socio-economic goal only.
 The low-emission transition, air pollution challenges, and energy efficiency are mentioned in major Polish strategical documents; yet these aspects are not included in the section on revitalization.
 This, in turn, sheds uncertainty on the local revitalization implementation processes.
 In the long term, the lack of prominence and concrete provisions for energy- and resource efficiency may lock Polish cities in unsustainable development patterns and infrastructures.